nathandias/dingsbeer/README.md

 4. Save the page and visit permalink.
 You should see a form for searching and filtering beer reviews.

+## Search Page Styling
+You can view the page source of the generated search page to see which page elements have css id and/or class selectors.

+Hints:
+- The search form is enclosed in a div with id='dbb_beer_search_form' and class='dbb_beer_search_form'.
+- The search results are enclosed in a div with id='dbb_beer_search_results' and class='dbb_beer_search_results'.
+- The form labels and inputs have distinct ids and possibly classes.
+View the page source to see the selectors.

+You can use the ids and classes to select various elements of the page for css styling.
+One easy place to add the custom css styles is the WordPress Theme Customizer.
+Here are some examples:

+# bold all the form labels
+div#dbb_beer_search_form .form_label {
+        font-weight:bold;
+}

+# color only the beer_review label blue
+div#dbb_beer_search_form #dbb_beer_search_beer_name_label {
+        color: blue;
+}

+# indent the search reults
+div#dbb_beer_search_results ul {
+        margin-left:3em;
+}

 # Child Theme Notes
 - the plugin provides the function dbb_display_beer_review_custom_fields($post_id) to output custom fields for the post